 Fraud is the intentional misrepresentation or concealment of a material fact with the intent to deprive another party of a legal right.
 (Civ.
 Code, § 1572) Physical duress is when a party to the contract is threatened to enter the contract and only enters based on the threat from the other party.
 This threat is usually to the person’s well being.
 Economic duress involves a wrongful threat which is presented by one party to which there is no reasonable alternative but to enter the contract; that threat actually induces the making of the contract; and the other party is financially harmed as a result of making the contract.

-The party must have at least seven calendar days between the date he or she was “first presented” with the agreement and advised to seek independent counsel at the time the agreement was signed.
-(Id)
+For agreements signed between January 1, 2002, and January 1, 2020 the party must have at least seven calendar days between the date he or she was “first presented” with the agreement and advised to seek independent counsel at the time the agreement was signed.

 The parties must provide “fair, reasonable, and full disclosure” of property and financial obligations and each must have had reasonable awareness and knowledge of the other’s financial obligations and property.
 (Id) If a party chooses to waives these disclosures, it must done so expressly in writing.